August 12, 2020

 I happen to love basil, it’s fresh and in abundance during the summer, pesto is a great way to take advantage of this sweet fragrant herb.
 The beauty of this recipe is that you can free form it, use above as a guide, double, triple, or substitute ingredients (i.e., cilantro or Italian parsley, instead of basil, or experiment with different hard cheeses) as needed.

-Using a food processor, add the basil (stems and leaves), pine nuts, and garlic, whirl around until it’s a fine consistency.
-Pour enough EVOO into the work bowl pulsing until you achieve a thick sauce, adjusting to your preference.
-Remove and add salt, pepper, and parmesan cheese.
+Using a food processor, add the basil (stems and leaves), pine nuts, and garlic, and whiz around until it’s a fine consistency.
+Pour enough EVOO into the work bowl, pulsing until you achieve a thick sauce, adjusting to your preference.
+Remove and add salt, pepper, and Parmesan cheese.

 serves 2 as a main.